top of page

 What Exactly Is an NFT?

-The mystery surrounding the explanation of NFTs largely arises from the definition of the term itself.
+The mystery surrounding the understanding of NFTs largely arises from the definition of the term itself.
 "Non-fungible token" aims to differentiate between an asset token and a cryptocurrency token, particularly in the way they function differently, though both use the very same technology.
-However, to draw a simple analogy
+To draw a simple analogy:

 an NFT is essentially the digital equivalent of an original artwork or rare collectible, existing on a cryptocurrency blockchain.